bkashyap/CS7641_Asst2_submission/README.txt

 1. ABAGAIL/jython/continuouspeaks_asst2.py - for CP
 2. ABAGAIL/jython/knapsack_asst2.py - for KP
 3. ABAGAIL/jython/travelingsalesman_asst2.py - for TSP

-Instructions for running:
+4. ABAGAIL/jython/run.sh is used for running above files

+Instructions for running Jupyter Notebooks for analysis of both Discrete Optimization and Neural Network Sections:
-1. Sync code from github repository
+1. Sync code from github repository from https://github.com/bkashyap/CS7641_Asst2_submission
-2. Select

-Neural Networks

-Code used from external sources have been referenced in the comments.

-Here is the link to the entire repository containing the data and notebooks: https://github.com/bkashyap/CS7641_Asst1_submission

-How to run:
-1. Clone repository from github:https://github.com/bkashyap/CS7641_Asst1_submission
 2. requirements.txt contains all dependencies (The major ones are pandas, numpy, jupyter, seaborn, matplotlib).
 Create Python3 environment using requirements.txt by running "pip3 install -r requirements.txt" while inside project directory
-3. Run jupyter-notebook on a terminal
-4. Open localhost:8888 on your browser and navigate and open WineQuality.ipynb or BreastCancer.ipynb
+3. Open localhost:8888 on your browser and navigate and open ContinuousPeaks.ipynb, Knapsack.ipynb, TravelingSalesman.ipynb or NeuralNetwork.ipynb
-5. If you need to run the code you can run individual code blocks by pressing shift + enter
+4. If you need to run the code you can run individual code blocks by pressing shift + enter

+Instructions for running Jython code to generate raw CSV files:
+1. Install Jython
+2. Run ABAGAIL/jython/run.sh to run tuned ROs and return average of 10 rounds
+3. For running other experiments all experiments have been commented clearly within the jython files mentioned above.
+Feel free to uncomment them to run them.
+I have commented them out by default since it would take hours to run if all are uncommented at once.